 For more information on Academic in Residence please contact the Unit via MHSP@apsc.gov.au.

-The Unit is developing a range of Practice Guides to provide agencies with evidence-informed guidance on contemporary approaches to supporting the mental health and wellbeing of staff.
-This includes guidance to support staff working in remote or isolated environments, who have exposure to objectionable material and/or have been involved in emotionally challenging situations.
+The Unit has developed a range of Practice Guides to provide agencies with evidence-informed guidance on contemporary approaches to supporting the mental health and wellbeing of staff.
+This includes guidance to support agencies to develop and implement workplace peer support programs, to respond to suicide and self-harm in the workplace and to support staff who have exposure to objectionable material and/or have been involved in emotionally challenging situations.

 For more information on the Practice Guides please contact the Unit via MHSP@apsc.gov.au.